mth229/mth229.github.io/calculator.md

 notes, the focus will be on its more transparent syntax, but in general a major selling point of `Julia` is that it is much faster that `MATLAB` at many tasks.
 (Well it should be, `MATLAB` was started back in the 70s.)
-Even better, `julia` is an open-source project which means it is free to download and install, unlike the commercial package `MATLAB`.
+Even better, `Julia` is an open-source project which means it is free to download and install, unlike the commercial package `MATLAB`.